TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----transformed-my-body-and-mind-with-hiit.md

 **A False Start:**

-Determined to fit back into my favourite summer shorts, I got started on the BBG program straight away which happened to be just before Christmas 2015.
+Determined to fit back into my favourite summer shorts, I got started on HIIT training straight away which happened to be just before Christmas 2015.
 It was sooooooooooo hard.
 I mean I couldn't even do a single push up on my knees, skipping I had to do without a rope to start because I kept tripping on it, and burpees don't even get me started!
 My body ached all over after the first day but I learned to slow down the exercises so that I could master the technique and prevent injury rather than go all out too quickly.
 This meant sometimes I wouldn't complete all 4 exercises in the 7 minute round but that was ok because both my speed and strength each time.
-I completed maybe 3 weeks of the program before Christmas and New Years.
+I completed maybe 3 weeks of the training before Christmas and New Years.
 Festive season however led to eating fairly unhealthy large meals and partying a lot (as you do during festive season right!!).
 I decided after i recovered from New Years that I would restart the program.
 This false start did actually help get my body into better form for when I started again.
 It also taught me that you can fall off the horse but just make sure you get back on it and the sooner you do, the easier it will be.

-**BBG1 Round 1:**
+**Starting again:**

-When I started the program for the second time, I began to notice results after the first 2 weeks.
+When I started training for the second time, I began to notice results after the first 2 weeks.
 Taking progress photo’s was vital for motivating me to keep going and I wish I had taken more from the beginning of my journey.
 It was only by reflecting back on where i started that I could realise how far I had come.
-After the first month, I was hooked.
-BBG was part of my regular routine.
-I started with just the 3 days of BBG per week plus 1 day of yoga, but as my fitness improved, I added in running and BBG challenges on a Sunday.
+After the first month, I was hooked, it became part of my regular routine.
+I started with just 3 days of HIIT per week plus 1 day of yoga, but as my fitness improved, I added in running and HIIT on a Sunday.
 I registered for the HBF Run For a Reason determined to be able to run for the whole 12km which I did.

-I was working out almost every day and I felt so proud after completing the 12 week BBG program.
+I was working out almost every day and I felt so proud after completing 3 months.
 Physically the changes were obvious, but mentally I had also changed.
 I was more confident, I was able to stand up for myself, and I felt like I knew what I deserved and what I wanted and would not settle for anything less.
 In fact I stopped dating all together for a period of over 6 months.
-For someone who is prone to anxiety and depression, the way BBG made me feel was absolutely invaluable.
+For someone who is prone to anxiety and depression, the way training made me feel was absolutely invaluable.

 ![](/uploads/versions/Kayla4---x----603-524x---.jpg)My 12 week progress photos

 **A change in diet:**

 My physical and mental transformation was not all about exercise, in fact I would say that 70% or more of the results I achieved came from a change in my diet.
-I had a good read of Kayla’s Nutrition Guide but I chose to use it more to educate myself on making healthy food choices rather than to follow it verbatim.
+I had a good read of various nutrition guides but I chose to use them more to educate myself on making healthy food choices rather than to follow it verbatim.
 It does have some great recipes but I don’t like the idea of sticking to a meal plan especially one that doesn’t include some of my favourite foods!
-Prior to BBG I used to eat pretty much whatever I wanted, whenever I wanted and however much I wanted.
+Prior to training I used to eat pretty much whatever I wanted, whenever I wanted and however much I wanted.
 So changing my diet was a very big adjustment for me.
 The changes I made were:

 * minimise or cut out alcohol
 * no simple carbs (white rice, pasta, potatoes, white bread)